R/uncertainty_quantification.R

 filtering analysis on that scale.
 See Example 2 below for a case when the

-inputs are evenly sampled on the log10(x)
+inputs are evenly sampled on the log10(x) scale.

 Politsch et al. (2020a).
 Trend filtering – I. A modern statistical tool for time-domain astronomy and astronomical spectroscopy.
 MNRAS, 492(3), p.
 4005-4018.
 [Publisher] [arXiv].